In this article

 If you or someone you know is experiencing alcohol shakes, seek medical advice from a qualified healthcare provider.

 For most people with alcoholism, medical detoxing is the first step in sobering up.
-For those with a high level of alcoholism, quitting ‘cold turkey’ can be dangerous.
+However, for many, quitting ‘cold turkey’ can be dangerous.

 Severe complications, such as withdrawal seizures, can occur.

-Detox with medical supervision may be necessary to keep a person safe and comfortable during alcohol withdrawal.
+For this reason, detoxing with medical supervision may be necessary to keep a person safe and comfortable during alcohol withdrawal.

 Once detox is complete, most people will need further help to maintain abstinence long-term.
 This can come in the form of treatments like therapy or support groups.

-Residential detox treatment can be short-term, lasting a few months, or long-term lasting up to a year or longer.
-Residential detox usually involves inpatient treatment.
-It is suitable for those who once attended an inpatient or outpatient program, but need continuing medical attention to achieve long-term sobriety.
+Inpatient treatment is suitable for those who once attended an inpatient or outpatient program but need continuing medical attention to achieve long-term sobriety.

 Those following outpatient treatments continue living at home.

-Outpatient detoxification may be the first stage of treatment for someone with a less severe substance abuse condition.
 However, it could be the second stage of treatment for someone who has completed alcohol detox at an inpatient rehab facility or a controlled residential environment like a halfway house or recovery facility.

 In this article